Deparia acrostichoides

 -

+The fronds can reach over 3 feet at maturity.
 Fronds turn straw-colored in fall.
-The oblong sori (spores) underneath and along the veins of the pinnae of the leaves become mature in the late summer.
-They resemble a herringbone pattern.
+The oblong sori form along the veins on the undersides of the pinnae and mature in late summer.
+The sori form a herringbone pattern.

 VIDEO Created by NC State Extension's Homegrown series featuring Mark Weathington, Director of JC Raulston Arboretum.